 At the end of this Big Data Hadoop training in San Jose, there will be quizzes that perfectly reflect the type of questions asked in the respective certification exams and help you score better.

 Intellipaat Course Completion Certificate will be awarded upon the completion of the project work (after expert review) and upon scoring at least 60% marks in the quiz.
 Intellipaat certification is well recognized in top 80+ MNCs like Ericsson, Cisco, Cognizant, Sony, Mu Sigma, Saint-Gobain, Standard Chartered, TCS, Genpact, Hexaware, etc.

 It is a known fact that the demand for Hadoop professionals far outstrips the supply.
-So, if you want to learn and make a career in Hadoop, then you need to enroll for Intellipaat Hadoop course which is the most recognized name in Hadoop training and certification.
+So, if you want to learn and make a career in Hadoop, then you need to enroll for Intellipaat Hadoop course online which is the most recognized name in Hadoop training and certification.
 Intellipaat Hadoop training includes all major components of Big Data and Hadoop like Apache Spark, MapReduce, HBase, HDFS, Pig, Sqoop, Flume, Oozie and more.
-The entire Intellipaat Hadoop training has been created by industry professionals.
+The entire Intellipaat Big Data training in San Jose has been created by industry professionals.
 You will get 24/7 lifetime support, high-quality course material and videos and free upgrade to latest version of course material.
 Thus, it is clearly a one-time investment for a lifetime of benefits.

 At Intellipaat, you can enroll in either the instructor-led online training or self-paced training.
 Apart from this, Intellipaat also offers corporate training for organizations to upskill their workforce.
 All trainers at Intellipaat have 12+ years of relevant industry experience, and they have been actively working as consultants in the same domain, which has made them subject matter experts.
 Go through the sample videos to check the quality of our trainers.